 The Victorian Racing Club stages the Group 1 Black Caviar Lightning Stakes at Flemington, usually around mid-February.
 It is the first Group 1 race of the calendar year at Flemington and it is run on the Flemington straight over 1000 metres.

 Having the race on the straight somewhat reduces the importance of the barrier draw, but not entirely.
 Since a Group 1 feature race is held near the end of the meeting, the barriers closest to the rail might not find the turf as firm as it is on the outside barriers.

-2023 Black Caviar Lightning Stakes Race Details
+Lightning Stakes Race Details

-Venue For The Black Caviar Lightning Stakes: Flemington Racecourse
+Where Is The Lightning Stakes: Flemington Racecourse

 The race was renamed in 2013 in honour of the three-time winner and undefeated champion Black Caviar.
 It was simply the Lightning Stakes from when it first went off in 1955.

 The running conditions are weight-for-age, so this race has attracted top sprinters throughout its history and the list of significant winners is long and impressive.

 Prize money has increased over the years and currently stands at $1,000,000.

 In the current era, the Black Caviar is viewed as the first leg in a three-leg series of sprint races during the autumn carnival.
 The others are the Group 1 Oakleigh Plate at Caulfield and the Group 1 Newmarket Handicap at Flemington in March.

 First run in 1955, the trip was measured in furlongs and was a race of five furlongs.
 The metric system came along and in 1973 and the race was changed to 1000-metres, which are just a few metres beneath five furlongs.